HomeEngineering Projects For YouSimple Solar Light Circuit

 Fig. 1: Circuit diagram of solar garden light

-This circuit requires only a single Ni-Cd rechargeable battery to light up the white LED for more than five hours depending upon the ampere-hour (Ah) capacity of the battery.
+This circuit requires only a single Ni-Cd rechargeable battery to light up the white LED for more than five hours, depending on the ampere-hour (Ah) capacity of the battery.

-When sunlight falls on the solar cell during daytime, the solar cell charges the rechargeable battery and turns LED1 ‘off.’
-When no light falls on the solar cell during nighttime, the IC draws power from the battery and provides constant current to light up LED1.
-Since the solar cell acts as a light sensor, there is no need of a photo-transistor or light-dependent resistor for automatic switching of the LED in the dark.
+When sunlight falls on the solar cell during the day, the solar cell charges the rechargeable battery and turns LED1 off.
+When no light falls on the solar cell during nighttime, the IC draws power from the battery and provides a constant current to light up LED1.
+Since the solar cell acts as a light sensor, there is no need for a photo-transistor or light-dependent resistor for automatic switching of the LED in the dark.

 Lamp controller